 Inflation-Indexed Security Risk.
 Inflation-indexed debt securities are subject to the effects of changes in market interest rates caused by factors other than inflation (real interest rates).
 In general, the value of an inflationindexed security, including Treasury inflation-protected securities ("TIPS"), tends to decrease when real interest rates increase and can increase when real interest rates decrease.
 Thus generally, during periods of rising inflation, the value of inflation-indexed securities will tend to increase and during periods of deflation, their value will tend to decrease.
 Interest payments on inflation-indexed securities are unpredictable and will fluctuate as the principal and interest are adjusted for inflation.
-There can be no assurance that the inflation index used (i.e., the Consumer Price Index ("CPI")) will accurately measure the real rate of inflation in the prices of goods and services.
-Because municipal and corporate inflation-indexed securities are a small component of their respective bond markets, they may be subject to liquidity risk.
+There can be no assurance that the inflation index used (i.e., the Consumer Price Index) will accurately measure the real rate of inflation in the prices of goods and services.
+Because municipal and corporate inflationindexed securities are a small component of their respective bond markets, they may be subject to liquidity risk.

 Inflation and Deflation Risk.
 An Account may be subject to inflation and deflation risk.
 Inflation risk is the risk that the present value of assets or income of an Account will be worth less in the future as inflation decreases the present value of money.
 Deflation risk is the risk that prices throughout the economy decline over time creating an economic recession, which could make issuer default more likely and may result in a decline in the value of an Account's assets.
+Recently, inflation rates in the United States and elsewhere have been increasing.
+There can be no assurance that this trend will not continue or that efforts to slow or reverse inflation will not harm the economy and asset values.